stav121/i3wm-themer/README.md

 <h2>Using the script</h2>
 <ul>
 Clone this repository and install the requirements for the script.
+For Debian users, check the "Debian" section below.

     git clone https://github.com/unix121/i3wm-themer
     cd i3wm-themer/